penn-cnt/scalp_deep-learning/examples/visualizations/README.md

 ```
 where:
 - file: Is the edf file to be read in
+- sleep_wake_power: Optional flag that tags timeseries data.
-- sleep_wake_power: Is an optional flag.
-The viewer allows tagging of timeseries data points to draw attention to areas of interest.
+    - The viewer allows tagging of timeseries data points to draw attention to areas of interest.
 This flag reads in sleep/wake annotated data.

 ### Example Views
 The default view for an EDF file following channel name cleanup and montaging might look like the following: